arnicas/interactive-vis-course/Week1/README.md

 ## Intro to Chrome Tools, the Console

 * View Source.
 Let's do it.
 First at childmortality.org...
 * Look at a newspaper site too, and view the styling on an article.
 You'll need this for a homework project.
+Remember news online includes newspapers as well as sites like Slate, Buzzfeed, etc.
-* Read a bit here about the console and trying stuff in it: http://jsforcats.com/#basics
+* Chrome Tools: Read a bit here about the console and trying stuff in it: http://jsforcats.com/#basics

 ### Github and Gists: